MMTWeb/simple-booking-form/README.md

-🗓️ WP Simple Booking – For Doctors, Coaches & Consultations A lightweight and intuitive WordPress plugin designed for doctors, coaches, therapists, and consultation-based professionals to manage appointment bookings efficiently.
+🗓️ WP Simple Booking – For Doctors, Coaches & Consultations

+A lightweight and intuitive WordPress plugin designed for doctors, coaches, therapists, and consultation-based professionals to manage appointment bookings efficiently.

 🔧 Features

 ✅ Frontend Booking Form (Static)

 A minimal and clean booking form that collects:

-Name

-Email

-Phone

-Date

-Time
+  Name, Email, Phone, Date, Time

 ⚙️ Admin Settings Panel

 Configure:

   Consultation duration (e.g., 30 minutes, 1 hour)

   Working days and available time slots

 📧 Email Notifications

   Clients automatically receive a confirmation email upon successful booking.

 📂 Booking Management (Admin Area)

   View all submitted bookings

-Filter bookings by:
+  Filter bookings by: Specific date, Upcoming days

-Specific date

-Upcoming days

   Easily manage and keep track of your schedule

 🔒 Smart Scheduling Constraints

 Admin cannot modify or remove a working day or time slot unless there are no upcoming bookings for that day.

 Ensures data integrity and avoids accidental cancellations.

 🚀 Coming in the Pro Version

 The paid version (coming soon) will include:

 Dynamic form builder for custom booking fields